This seeded, lightly spiced Danish rye bread is ideal for breakfast or brunch. Each topping will make 4 ‘open’ sandwiches.

 Mix the treacle with the water and pour into the bowl.
 Mix on medium speed for 10 minutes, to a soft, slightly sticky dough.
 If the dough looks too dry, add more warm water.
 Place the dough in a well-oiled bowl, cover with cling film and leave to rise in a warm place for 1 hour, until about doubled in size.

 Transfer the dough to a lightly dusted worktop and knead briefly to knock out any air.
 Shape into a smooth oval loaf and place it into the prepared tin.
-Place the tin into a proving bag or cover loosely with cling film and leave in a warm place for a further 1 hour, until it has risen to the top of the tin.
+Place the tin into a proving bag or cover loosely with cling film and leave in a warm place for a further 1 hour, until the dough has risen to the top of the tin.
 Towards the end of the proving time, heat the oven to 220°C/200°C fan/425°F/Gas 7.

 Lightly dust the loaf with rye flour.
 Slash 5 diagonal cuts across the top, then bake for 35 minutes, until dark brown and the base sounds hollow when tapped.
 Turn out onto a wire cooling rack for at least 30 minutes to cool before cutting.